How to Sponsor an H-1B Visa Employee in 7 Steps

 Public Law 114-113 requires a fee for employers with 50 or more employees in the US with more than half on H-1B or L-1 visa status

 Need help with hiring overall?
-Check out our step-by-step guide to hiring employees.
+Check out our step-by-step guides to hiring employees and hiring international employees.

 Why Small Businesses Should Consider Sponsoring an Employee